SATURDAY LIVE STREAM

 Support on this weekend comes from the ever-packed BRSCC Mazda paddock, with the Mazda MX-5 Championship, Mazda MX-5 Clubman Championship and MX-5 SuperCup all looking to settle scores in their final rounds of 2021.
 Last year, the MX-5 Championship and SuperCup both produced dramatic and thrilling finales with Joe Wiggin and Samuel Smith coming away as respective champions.
 Whether or not there’s set to be the same level of drama remains to be seen, but with Mazda MX-5 racing, anything can happen – and it usually does!
 This weekend will also see us crown our first MX-5 Clubman champion too.

-Also adding an extra dose of class and prestige to the event will be the superb Aston Martin Owners Club, whose racing division will provide five of their six championships and series to join the timetable.
-Between them will be an excellent mix of classic and modern racing machinery with historic fans catered for courtesy of the Innes Ireland Cup and Jack Fairman Cup for touring cars, GTs and sports cars from the 1950s and 1960s, while the Intermarques, GT Challenge and GT4 Challenge will produce a fine variety of contemporary cars such as a superb quota of Aston Martins which are certain to be joined by a mix of cars from other well-know high performance marques such as Ferrari, Porsche and BMW to name a few.
+Also adding an extra dose of class and prestige to the event will be the superb Aston Martin Owners Club, whose racing division will provide three of their six championships and series to join the timetable.
+The Intermarques, GT Challenge and GT4 Challenge will produce a fine variety of contemporary cars such as a superb quota of Aston Martins which are certain to be joined by a mix of cars from other well-know high-performance marques such as Ferrari, Porsche and BMW to name a few.

 Join us for the BRSCC’s blue-riband event as we celebrate the 50th running of the legendary Formula Ford Festival!